mzuther/Squeezer/README.markdown

 Squeezer
 ========

-Flexible general-purpose compressor with a touch of lemon
+Flexible general-purpose audio compressor with a touch of lemon.

 Copyright (c) 2013 [Martin Zuther][1]